kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit.md

 After completing this lesson, you will be able to:

-- Differentiate between good and bad learning habits.
+- Utilize habits to increase the effectiveness of your learning.
 - Create a plan for developing good learning habits and breaking bad learning habits.
-- Utilize habits to increase the effectiveness of your learning.
+- Set and implement goals effectively.
-- Identify and implement a variety of strategies to increase the effectiveness of your self-directed learning
+- Identify and implement a variety of strategies to increase the effectiveness of your self-directed learning.
+- Use reflection to learn from past experiences.

 ## Getting Focused